Higher-form entanglement asymmetry. Part I. The limits of symmetry breaking: The instanton matrix from electrostatics

-Having determined the solutions \(\widetilde{v}_k(\zeta,\eta)\), we now need to plug them back in \cref{eq:I-flux} to calculate \(C_d\qty(\frac{k}{\n})\).
-Here we note that only the \(\ell=0\) term contributes, since the Gegenbauer polynomials integrate to zero when \(\ell>0\).
+from which it follows that only the \(\ell=0\) term contributes.
 Since for $d=2$ the $l=0$ term is absent, this automatically implies the vanishing of the instanton matrix in $d=2$.
-For $d>2$ note that, at \(\zeta\to\infty\), the Gegenbauer functions of the second kind at \(\ell=0\) behave as
+For $d>2$ note that, for \(\zeta\to\infty\), the Gegenbauer functions of the second kind with \(\ell=0\) behave as

-Hence the flux at infinity reads
+Hence, the flux at infinity reads